codefeedr/codefeedr/README.md

 In order to run your application from within IntelliJ, you have to select the classpath of the 'mainRunner' module in  the run/debug configurations.
 Simply open 'Run -> Edit configurations...' and then select 'mainRunner' from the "Use  classpath of module" dropbox.

+## Installing dependencies

+CodeFeedr depends on the following external programs:

+* [Kafka](https://kafka.apache.org) is used as intermediate storage between nodes in the CodeFeedr processing graph.
+* [Zookeeper](https://zookeeper.apache.org) is used to share
+information between CodeFeedr jobs (e.g. output schemata).
+It is also a dependency to Kafka.

+The following components are optional and their use depends on which / how plug-ins have been configured:

+* [MongoDB](https://www.mongodb.com) is used to cache things that may be useful for future use, e.g. API responses that will never change
+* [Redis](https://redis.io/) For high performance key management

+At the moment, CodeFeedr uses default configurations for connecting to all external services.

+The dependencies can be simply installed by using `docker-compose up` with the provided `docker/docker-compose.yml` file as input.
+If you are working on a Mac, use the `docker/docker-compose-mac.yml` file.